How to Be a Landlord: Top 12 Tips for Success

 - The tenant will drive you crazy

 These generalizations are not unfounded.
-Many investors become landlords and quickly find they are overwhelmed by the amount of work it takes to manage tenants — especially in low-income areas or in multifamily properties (both which I own.)
+Many investors become landlords and quickly find they are overwhelmed by the amount of work it takes to manage tenants—especially in low-income areas or in multifamily properties (both of which I own).
 These landlords often find themselves burned out because they never learned how to be a landlord.

 12.)
 Be Smart About Rent Collection